smnasimahmed/assignment_list/README.md

 </p>

 ## Features
-* Study Activity Management: Add, edit, and track study activities efficiently.
+Add, edit, and track study activities efficiently.
-* SQLite Integration: Store and retrieve study data locally on the device.
+Store and retrieve study data locally on the device.
-* Custom Form Widgets: Includes reusable components like CustomDatePickerFormField and CustomTextFormField.
+Includes reusable components like CustomDatePickerFormField and CustomTextFormField.
-* Dynamic Routing: Uses RouteGenerator for smooth navigation.
+Uses RouteGenerator for smooth navigation.
-* Error Handling: Displays a fallback message for undefined routes.
+Displays a fallback message for undefined routes.

 ## What I Used / Learned
 * Flutter with SQLite: Implemented SQLite for effective local storage management.